 Rotated Views

 Most projections show a "North Up" display.
 The topic shows how to create rotated views where North is not up.
-Rotated views are also covered in two videos, the Rotated Views video, which shows a simple way to create North arrows, and the Portable North Arrows video, which shows the more sophisticated technique also used within this topic.
+Rotated views are also covered in two videos, the Rotated Views video, which shows a simple way to create North arrows, and the Portable North Arrows video, which shows a more sophisticated technique also shown within the Example: Create Custom North Arrows with Manual Edits topic.

 Download the rotated_views_video.map sample project from the Examples page on the Manifold web site to follow along with this topic.